SCHD vs VYM: Quality vs Diversification

 The Bottom Line

 If I had to choose one, I'd pick SCHD.
 The quality filter has historically delivered superior dividend growth and total returns.
-That said, VYM isn't a bad choice—it offers broader diversification and lower concentration risk.

 Run Your Own Numbers